MRIQT: Physics-Aware Diffusion Model for Image Quality Transfer in Neonatal Ultra-Low-Field MRI: Experiments and Results

 We compare MRIQT against four state-of-the-art (SoTA) IQT and SR methods: \textbf{LoHiResGAN}~\cite{Islam2023improving}, \textbf{LF-SynthSR}~\cite{iglesias2021joint,iglesias2022quantitative}, \textbf{SFNet}~\cite{Tap_SuperField_MICCAI2024}, and \textbf{GAMBAS}~\cite{baljer2025gambas}.
 Tests were conducted on 46 matched uLF–HF pairs (34 for LF-SynthSR, which requires T2-weighted input).
 Note that SFNet and GAMBAS were pre-trained on T2-weighted data, whereas MRIQT focuses on T1-weighted MRI.

-We employed the following evaluation metrics; \emph{Pixel fidelity metrics}: PSNR, MAE, RMSE, and Pearson correlation; and \emph{Perceptual and structural metrics}: SSIM, MS-SSIM, and LPIPS.
-Both PSNR and correlation highlight reconstruction accuracy, while SSIM/MS-SSIM and LPIPS measure perceptual realism and structural fidelity.
-Statistical significance, \emph{w.r.t} \textbf{Ours}, was assessed using a pair-wise t-test across the paired test sample at $p<0.01$.
+We employed complementary evaluation metrics; \emph{Pixel-level metrics}: PSNR, MAE, and Pearson correlation to quantify reconstruction accuracy. \emph{perceptual and structural metrics}: (MS-)SSIM, and LPIPS to assess perceptual realism and structural fidelity.

+In addition, for downstream anatomical consistency, we ran autosegmentation with FAST~\cite{zhang2002segmentation}, computing Dice scores for cerebrospinal fluid (CSF), gray matter (GM), and white matter (WM) against the reference HF scans.
+Statistical significance \emph{w.r.t.} \textbf{Ours} was assessed using paired t-tests on the paired test set at $p < 0.01$.